 My name is Molly Beauchemin and I’m a writer, photographer, and culture critic who has spent most of her working life living between New York City, Hawaii, LA, and Europe.
-I began my career as a music critic working at Pitchfork in New York City, and over the course of nearly a decade of writing for millions of readers, I diversified into telling stories about more broad aspects of culture– from travel and health to fashion and feminism.
-In that span of time I’ve worked with everyone from Condé Nast and National Geographic to Google and MTV.
+I began my career as a music critic at Pitchfork in New York City, and over the course of nearly a decade of writing for millions of readers, I diversified into telling stories about more broad aspects of culture– from travel and health to fashion and feminism.
+In that span of time I’ve worked with everyone from Condé Nast and National Geographic to PAPER and MTV.
 In my work as in my life, I’m a crusader for living well– and I think meaningful engagement with global culture and our own mental health are essential aspects of living well and purposefully in the digital age.

 Bridging the Worlds of Travel + Mental Health.